Duimon/thebezelproject-scripts/README.md

 It also assumes you are using a version of Windows that has **"sort.exe"** in the system32 folder, and that you have Python istalled at **"%LOCALAPPDATA%\Programs\Python\Python35-32\python.exe"** If you have to install Python and/or it has a different path, you will need to edit the script **"_4.cmd"** to reflect your path.

-I am also assuming that you know how to run a program as an Adminstrator, or how to open an elevated command prompt.

 ## Instructions

 There is quite a bit of setup required to use these scripts, but after doing it once it gets easy😉.
 I will assume you have a working retroarch setup and are successfully using the HSM Shader.
 Thebezelproject requires a standard “no-intro” named romset.